-Techinch is funded by our sponsors, plus one ad in the top right from Fusion Ads, which features high-quality advertisements for products focused on the tech and gadget world.
+Techinch is funded by our sponsors, plus one ad in the top right from Carbon Ads, which features high-quality advertisements for products focused on the tech and gadget world.
 Our posts also include affiliate links which contribute a small bit of revenue, but that doesn’t in any way affect what I write about.
 Some of my favorite tools, like Pinboard and Kirby, don’t even have affiliate programs.

 Additionally, on an unrelated note, I personally own stock in Apple, as well as other technology companies I may cover through mutual funds in an IRA.
 This also does not affect my coverage of Apple or any other tech company, and I’d gladly own stock in a cheese factory if it had as good of financial performance as Apple and technology in general.

 And that's all.